 You should choose those apps to learn the basics of Chinese.
 With this experience, you can then decide if you are willing to commit to the long-term, multi-year goal of learning Chinese to a more proficient level.

 Despite the titles of their course packages (intermediate, advanced, etc.) most apps only bring students to an "advanced beginner" stage.
 They teach the curriculum they created, but cannot incorporate anything learned elsewhere (i.e., words/concepts looked up on your own or acquired with a teacher).

-Virtually all students who commit to learning Chinese eventually learn from a variety of sources: they may take classes in a school, study from several textbooks, hire 1-on-1 tutors in person or online, listen to podcasts, and prepare for proficiency exams.
+All students who acquire advanced Chinese skills have learned from a variety of sources: they may take classes in a school, study from several textbooks, hire 1-on-1 tutors in person or online, listen to podcasts, and prepare for proficiency exams.